dmouscher/nomic/Game_4/rules-s.md

 ## 320

 Proposing a rule-change counts as a vote for said rule-change.
 Such a vote may still be changed or withdrawn before the end of the voting process.

+## 323

+Bot-players are a subcategory of player.

+1) Bot-players do not get turns, superseding 201.
+2) Bot-players do not receive points and cannot win, superseding 201, 212, 213, and 217.
+3) Bot-players cannot be judges, superseding 215.
+4) Bot-players can be created through rule-changes, superseding 218.
+5) Bot-players cannot belong to political ideologies, superseding 305.
+6) Bot-players cannot participate in Battleship, superseding 314.
+7) Any future rules that mention players do not necessarily include bot-players.
+They must refer to bot-players explicitly.

+Nomitron is a bot-player.

+If all active players have a current & unambiguous vote on a rule-change, the player proposing the rule-change has used all of their re-proposals, and there is a tie, Nomitron will roll 1d3.

+1) If Nomitron rolls a one, Nomitron votes yay.
+2) If Nomitron rolls a two, Nomitron votes nay.
+3) If Nomitron rolls a three, Nomitron does not vote.

+This roll can only happen once a turn.
+If the circumstances triggering Nomitron’s roll are re-reached after the initial roll, it will not trigger an additional roll.